gammalib/gammalib/doc/source/coding/design.rst

 outside the valid range are accessed.
 Range checking, however, is time consuming, in particular if many elements are accessed subsequently.
 GammaLib therefore allows to disable range checks.
-This can be done by specifying ``./configure –disable-range-check`` when configuring GammaLib for compilation.
-The ``–disable-range-check`` option undefines G_RANGE_CHECK, and optional range checking is thus achieved by adding for example
+This can be done by specifying ``./configure --disable-range-check`` when configuring GammaLib for compilation.
+The ``--disable-range-check`` option undefines G_RANGE_CHECK, and optional range checking is thus achieved by adding for example